 Read more about our QCA code compliance here.

 The Directors are committed to ensuring that the Company fully complies with the requirements of the QCA Code and to maintaining high standards of corporate governance.

 To view committee membership please view the Board of Directors page.

-The Audit Committee has two Non-executive Director members: Bob Head (Chairman) and Dr Mark Reilly.The Group’s external auditors and the Chief Financial Officer are invited to attend Audit Committee meetings.
+The Audit Committee has two Non-executive Director members: Bob Head (Chairman) and Lois Day.

-The Audit Committee has responsibility for, among other things, monitoring of the financial integrity of the financial statements of the Group and the involvement of the Group’s auditors in that process.
+The Audit Committee has responsibility for, among other things, monitoring the financial integrity of the financial statements of the Group and the involvement of the Group’s auditors in that process.
 It focuses on compliance with accounting policies and ensuring that an effective system of audit and financial control is maintained, including considering the scope of the annual audit, the extent of the non-audit work undertaken by the external auditors and advising on the appointment of the external auditors.
 The ultimate responsibility for reviewing and approving the Annual Report and Accounts and the half-yearly reports remains with the Board.

-The Audit Committee meets at appropriate times in the financial reporting and audit cycle and at least twice a year.
+The Audit Committee meets at appropriate times in the financial reporting and audit cycle, and at least twice a year.
 The terms of reference of the Audit Committee cover issues such as membership and the frequency of meetings, together with requirements of any quorum for, and the right to attend, meetings.
 The responsibilities of the Audit Committee include the following: external audit, financial reporting, internal controls and risk management.
 The terms of reference also set out the authority of the Audit Committee to carry out its responsibilities.
 Any non-audit services that are to be provided by the external auditors are reviewed in order to safeguard auditor objectivity and independence.